khazelton/sdj-u2f-nstic/README.md

 ## Shibboleth IdP Installation

-* Following [HowTo Guide](https://github.com/malavolti) from the Italian Identity Federation for installation on sdj-nstic running ubuntu 14.04.
+* Following [HowTo Guide](https://github.com/malavolti) from the Italian Identity Federation for installation on sdj-nstic running ubuntu 14.04. be sure to use the right how-to guide.
+If you hover over the github filename, it will show the full name.
+The file you want includes "Ubuntu Linux LTS 14.04" in its name.